-In response to COVID-19 remote instruction period, the School of Graduate Studies has implemented new policies for the Spring 2020 semester.
+In response to COVID-19 remote instruction period, the School of Graduate Studies has implemented new policies.

 The School of Graduate Studies approved Master’s and Ph.D. defenses to be done virtually via Zoom.

 Zoom links can be included on the Preliminary Approval and Notice of Defense form.

 Please notify Staci Ortiz to make modifications to your defense schedule.
 Advisors and students should work with department chairs and graduate program directors to ensure that all parties involved in the defense(s) have access to the technology necessary to conduct defenses in real-time synchronous fashion.

 - Assign someone on the committee-not the student defending-to setup, manage, and moderate the Zoom call so that the student doesn’t have to manage that extra potential stress.
 Make sure that the committee provides for extra time and backups in case things go wrong.
 Set up the connection early (15+ minutes) and ask the committee to show up early to check everything is working.
 Have one of more backups including something as simple as a phone based conference call.